What’s it like being an Alabama fan? Lots of titles and some angst in all those big games.

 (“That’s a good question,” said John Parker Wilson, the 2005-08 Alabama quarterback and present-day radio analyst.
 “That’s a really good question.”)

 Remember, the New England Patriots appeared in nine of 18 Super Bowls without having to groom new quarterbacks.
 (What slackers.)
 And remember, before Alabama fans went 9-for-13, they went 1-for-the-previous-30.
-“When we got him,” Alabama fan Terry Stapler said of coach Nick Saban and January 2007, “I can tell you flat-out the relief that I felt: ‘We can at least contend.’
+“When we got him,” Alabama fan Terry Stapler said of Coach Nick Saban and January 2007, “I can tell you flat-out the relief that I felt: ‘We can at least contend.’
 At no point did I think it would be like this.”

-In middle school and early high school, she got needled as a loner Alabama fan, but then: “When Saban came and redid the whole program, it was a whole lifestyle change because I wasn’t the loser in high school, it was, ‘Hey, this girl’s onto something, she knows what she’s talking about.’”
+In middle school and early high school, she got needled as a loner Alabama fan, but then: “When Saban came and redid the whole program, it was a whole lifestyle change because I wasn’t the loser in high school, it was, ‘Hey, this girl’s on to something; she knows what she’s talking about.’”

 Terry says something that tells about human nature and comes up often with Alabama fans: “This is unreal.
-I’m waiting for the backside of this, where it’s, ‘Who does Saban leave this to?
-Who’s going to replace that person, in college football?’”
-He says something a Georgia fan, waiting 41 years now, might not comprehend, but something that might be a human defense mechanism: “Every game I watch, every game, I think we’re going to lose.”
+I’m waiting for the backside of this, where it’s: ‘Who does Saban leave this to?
+Who’s going to replace that person, in college football?’ ”

+He says something a Georgia fan, waiting 41 years now, might not comprehend but something that might be a defense mechanism: “Every game I watch, every game, I think we’re going to lose.”
 He says of actual losing, as to Texas A&M on Oct.
 9, “There is a sting,” but hey, the young Tide contended that night in College Station, and it’s the opposite that hurts, such as the 2009 Sugar Bowl dud against Utah: “I cannot let that game go.”

 If that game were to get close, might six titles quell nerves?